jacobwang7/CS2-Problem-Set-7/README.md

 To navigate in a tree to a node according to its number, you can write a recursive method that works like this.
 (You are free to use an iterative method, if you like!)

 1. The method will have two arguments: `Node traverse` and `int z`.
-The first time you call the method, you'll pass in `top` for the `traverse` parameter and the number of the node you want to reach for the `z` parameter.
+The first time you call the method, you'll pass in `root` for the `traverse` parameter and the number of the node you want to reach for the `z` parameter.

 2. Base case: if `z` is equal to 1, return `traverse`.